Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 -

-Adoption Stats: Veeva’s published figures (2018–2020) show rapid growth: Vault Quality Suite usage grew from “more than 180” companies in 2018 ([19]) to “over 300 organizations” by late 2020 ([20]).
-This includes major pharma (13 of top 20).
-For context, Honeywell’s press release noted Sparta (TrackWise) already serves “more than 400 customers, including 42 of the world’s top 50 pharma companies” ([7]).
-Thus Vault has a significant share, but TrackWise (and its cloud offshoot) has deep penetration in legacy pharma QMS.
-A tech market analysis (Enlyft) shows ~2,200 companies use Veeva Vault in ECM, with strongest presence in pharma and mid-sized firms ([21]).
-User review sites (G2 etc.) rate Vault QMS ~4.1/5 (based on ~50 reviews) vs MasterControl QMS ~4.3/5 (based on ~500 reviews), indicating both are broadly liked ([24]).
+Adoption Stats: Veeva’s growth trajectory has been remarkable: from 180+ companies in 2018 ([33]) to 300+ by 2020 ([28]) to approximately 1,500+ total Vault customers and ~1,415 companies using Vault QMS as of early 2026.
+Veeva’s FY2025 revenues reached $2.75 billion.
+For context, Honeywell’s Sparta (TrackWise) serves ”more than 400 customers, including 42 of the world’s top 50 pharma companies and 33 of the top 50 medical device companies” ([31]).
+MasterControl reached $200M ARR in September 2025.
+A tech market analysis (Enlyft) shows ~2,200+ companies use Veeva Vault in ECM, with strongest presence in pharma and mid-sized firms ([34]).
+User review sites (G2 etc.) rate Vault QMS ~4.1/5 (based on ~50 reviews) vs MasterControl QMS ~4.3/5 (based on ~500 reviews), indicating both are broadly liked ([35]).
+The inaugural 2026 Gartner Magic Quadrant for Quality Management System Software named ComplianceQuest (highest in Ability to Execute), ETQ, and Siemens as Leaders.

 -